thanos-io/thanos/docs/components/store.md

 - `max_item_size`: maximum size of an item to be stored in memcached.
 This option should be set to the same value of memcached `-I` flag (defaults to 1MB) in order to avoid wasting network round trips to store items larger than the max item size allowed in memcached.
 If set to `0`, the item size is unlimited.
 - `dns_provider_update_interval`: the DNS discovery update interval.
 - `auto_discovery`: whether to use the auto-discovery mechanism for memcached.
+- `set_async_circuit_breaker_config`: the configuration for the circuit breaker for asynchronous set operations.
+  - `enabled`: `true` to enable circuite breaker for asynchronous operations.
+The circuit breaker consists of three states: closed, half-open, and open.
+It begins in the closed state.
+When the total requests exceed `min_requests`, and either consecutive failures occur or the failure percentage is excessively high according to the configured values, the circuit breaker transitions to the open state.
+This results in the rejection of all asynchronous operations.
+After `open_duration`, the circuit breaker transitions to the half-open state, where it allows `half_open_max_requests` asynchronous operations to be processed in order to test if the conditions have improved.
+If they have not, the state transitions back to open; if they have, it transitions to the closed state.
+Following each 10 seconds interval in the closed state, the circuit breaker resets its metrics and repeats this cycle.
+  - `half_open_max_requests`: maximum number of requests allowed to pass through when the circuit breaker is half-open.
+If set to 0, the circuit breaker allows only 1 request.
+  - `open_duration`: the period of the open state after which the state of the circuit breaker becomes half-open.
+If set to 0, the circuit breaker utilizes the default value of 60 seconds.
+  - `min_requests`: minimal requests to trigger the circuit breaker, 0 signifies no requirements.
+  - `consecutive_failures`: consecutive failures based on `min_requests` to determine if the circuit breaker should open.
+  - `failure_percent`: the failure percentage, which is based on `min_requests`, to determine if the circuit breaker should open.
 - `enabled_items`: selectively choose what types of items to cache.
 Supported values are `Postings`, `Series` and `ExpandedPostings`.
 By default, all items are cached.
 - `ttl`: ttl to store index cache items in memcached.